GaloisInc/ivory/ivory-tutorial/tutorial.md

 printf_u16  = importProc "printf" "stdio.h"
 ```

+Note that when `printf` is imported, it's imported at a specific type
+(`Uint16 :-> ()`).
+This is because Ivory doesn't support
+variable-argument functions.
+If we would like to use `printf` with
+different arguments, we need to import it again for each occurrence
+(e.g., `printf_u32`, `printf_string`).
+Luckily, this only pollutes the
+Ivory namespace -- the generated code will just contain calls to
+`printf`.

-Now, we can define a new procedure to initialize the random number generator in
+Now we define a new procedure to initialize the random number
-the C standard library, with the output of the `clock` function.
-Let's define
+generator in the C standard library, seeding it with the output of the
-this as a macro again, so that we can keep our `ivoryMain` function relatively
+`clock` function.
+We'll define this as a macro again, so that we can
+keep our `ivoryMain` function relatively streamlined.
+We'll also make
-streamlined.
-At the same time, let's make another macro that serves as an
-interface to the C function `rand`, which will streamline its use, constraining
+another macro that serves as a convenient interface to `rand`, which
-its output to a specific range of values.
+will let us constrain its output to a specific range of values.

 ```haskell
 init_rng :: Ivory eff ()